 Don’t run towards your phone to capture that moment.
 Capture it instead with your eyes and with your heart.
 Let it become a sweet memory.
 Enjoy the moment you’re so keen on sharing with others and instead, prioritize sharing it with yourself.

-Social media addiction, when left unchecked, can lead us to depression and lack of self-worth and authenticity.
+Social media addiction, when left unchecked, can lead us to depression and a lack of self-worth and authenticity.
 If we “follow the flock” in search of creating a perfect online life, we’re stepping further away from being ourselves.
-This brings about a slew of consequences, which can snowball over time and lead to worse obstacles in our lives.

 More on Social Media Addiction